 Method

-2. On the Page drag the pointer to create the output sized as you like.
+2. Click on the Page to create the output.

-3. In the object inspector under Properties > R CODE paste in the code below:
+3. In the Code panel, paste in the code below:

 library(psych)